Home Gardening Critters & Creatures In The Kitchen Crafts, Decorating & Gifts Travel Email

-Cold Frames & Greenhouses
+Cold Frames and Greenhouses

-Building A Cold Frame:
+Building a Cold Frame

 With very little effort you can build a simple cold frame - essentially a low greenhouse with a translucent hinged top.
 Placed against a south-facing wall and recessed into the ground it allows you to get a jump on spring with the sheltering of young plants before they are transplanted out, or even grow hardy salad greens such as spinach and kale during frosty winter months.